ellerenad/RoboArmController/README.md

 cd RoboArmSimulation
 ./startGazeboSim.sh
 ```
-3- Start the class roboarmcontroller.Application (in IntelliJ) with the spring profile "controlling"
+3- Start the class roboarmcontroller.Application (in IntelliJ) with the spring profile "controllingML"

-Training mode:
+####Training mode:

 1- Start the leap motion framework
 ```bash